-Faculty: Steinberg, Chair; Graham, Associate Chair; Bearer, Bennett, Blake, Carney, Friedman, Hannold, Hustis, Jackson, Konkle, Lounsberry, McCauley, McMann, Meixner, Mi, Ortiz, Pearson, Robertson, Rosemurgy, Row, Shaw, Steele, Tarter, Venturo, Webber, Williams
+Faculty: Steinberg, Chair; Graham, Associate Chair; Bearer, Bennett, Blake, Carney, Friedman, Hannold, Hustis, Jackson, Konkle, McCauley, McMann, Meixner, Mi, Ortiz, Robertson, Rosemurgy, Row, Steele, Tarter, Venturo, Williams

 The English liberal arts curriculum is designed to provide intensive study in literature, language, and writing.
-The department also offers a professional track in secondary education, and one in journalism and professional writing, as well as minors in English, journalism, professional writing, and creative writing.
+The department also offers a professional track in secondary education, as well as minors in English and creative writing.
 Any of these programs can be meaningfully combined with majors or minors in such fields as history, international studies, psychology, marketing, modern languages, philosophy, elementary or early childhood education, and education of the deaf and hard of hearing.

 The English program offers a broad range of courses in literature, language, film, and writing, allowing students to design programs appropriate to their goals and interests.
-The English major is excellent preparation for careers in journalism, public relations, law, management, teaching, or any occupation that requires verbal skills.
+The English major is excellent preparation for careers in public relations, law, management, teaching, or any occupation that requires verbal skills.
 It is also one of the best preparations for graduate and professional schools, and many of our students go on to advanced study at universities across the country.